 What's more, the streaming schedule is absolutely crammed with events.
 We maintain a schedule here on FootballPredictions.NET of all the soccer live streams and you can find that here.
 Apart from that, it likely won't be long before the next basketball game, horse race or tennis match gets underway.

 I've used it to watch football games from the Premier League, FA Cup, Italian Serie A, German Bundesliga, Spain's La Liga, French Ligue 1 and loads more.
 It really is one of the best features of the site in my opinion.

-Could I also use a Proxy Server as an alternative to access bet365?
+Could I also use a Proxy Server as to access bet365?

 You could also try to use a proxy server to access the original bet365.com site directly.
 However, it's very likely that sooner or later you will run into problems.
 I've used proxy services a lot in the past and one of the main issues is reliability.
 That's why I haven't used one in years.

 The connections often break in the middle of sessions and, when they are running, tend to be very slow.
 Also, with proxy servers, they get blocked an awful lot once they are discovered.
 Blacklists of proxy servers are maintained globally and passed around between Internet Service Providers.